jreisinger/docs/data/notes/sec/dns-attacks.md

 ### Payload analysis

-Hostname entropy
+FQDN entropy

-* Domain Generating Algorithms (DGAs) create random hostnames such as asdlfkjasdflwerjka.t1.security.local
+* Domain Generating Algorithms (DGAs) create random FQDNs such as asdlfkjasdflwerjka.t1.security.local
-* use [shannon](https://github.com/jreisinger/shannon) algorithm to calculate the hostname entropy (randomnes)
+* use [shannon](https://github.com/jreisinger/shannon) algorithm to calculate the FQDN entropy (randomnes)
-* the higher the entropy the higher the probability of a malicious hostname
+* the higher the entropy the higher the probability of a malicious FQDN

 ```
 $ shannon < /tmp/hostnames.txt